 For pupils in Year 1, there was a phonics screening test in June to assess their ability to apply knowledge of phonics (letters and sounds) when decoding words.
 Pupils in Year 2, who didn't pass the phonics test in Year 1, were re-tested.

 We are very proud of the achievement of all of our children, some of whom had only been with us for a short time and others who began their journey with us in our nursery.
-This year we were particularly pleased with the achievement in maths, which had been a whole school development for 2016-2017.
+This year we were particularly pleased with the aefforts of all of our children.
 Some of the children in Year 6 narrowly missed out on achieving a scaled score of 100 by just a few marks and as a school we celebrated with the children regardless of whether they scored 100 or 99.

 As a school we place a great deal of emphasis on ensuring children make progress in these core skills, however, we also remain committed to providing a broad and balanced curriculum to the children so that they are happy here and hold fond memories of their time at Coppull Primary School.